About Nancy Nunes

 One of my life’s greatest adventures, challenges, and accomplishments was adopting a baby from Vietnam in 1998.
 She is now a thriving college student who has overcome many challenges, including big illnesses, losing her hearing and, of course, losing her birth mother.
 Before this journey I thought I knew something about families and parenting.
 Ha!
 I never would have made it through these challenges without the support of many and my trainings in meditation and psychology.
 Becoming a parent and working with these challenges have made me a better therapist and person.

 If you’re in Boulder Colorado or the surrounding area, I invite you to contact me at 303-579-8572 to schedule a free, in-person half hour consultation to see if we’d be a good fit.
 I’m happy to discuss your specific needs and answer any questions you have about counseling, LENS therapy and my practice.

 Nancy Nunes, LCSW earned her B.A. in Human Services Administration from the University of Massachusetts and her M.S.W. from the University of Connecticut School of Social Work.
 Nancy has engaged in advanced trainings, such as Somatic Experiencing, Active Parenting of Teens and Diversity Training and is an ongoing student of American Sign Language.
 Nancy also earned her Hospice Volunteer and Bereavement Counselor Certification, Prevention Generalist Certification and Critical Incident Stress Debriefing Certification.
-Outside of her practice, she also serves as a Pro Bono Psychotherapist for Boulder County Aids Project and serves on the board of the Interface Program which sponsors monthly presentations on the interface between spirituality and psychology.
+Outside of her practice, she also serves as a Pro Bono Psychotherapist for Boulder County Aids Project, volunteers with the Interface Program which sponsors monthly presentations on the interface between spirituality and psychology and works part time for The Boulder Hospice providing support for people at the end of life and their families.